Thijzert123/server-plus/README.md

 This modpack provides the best performance mods, allowing you to enjoy Minecraft without worrying about your server tick time.
 These mods include Lithium, Ferrite Core and ModernFix.

 ## Installation
-To install this modpack (which is shipped in `mrpack` format), a tool like [mrpack-install](https://github.com/nothub/mrpack-install):
+To install this modpack (which is shipped in `mrpack` format), you can use a tool like [mrpack-install](https://github.com/nothub/mrpack-install):
 ```bash
 mrpack-install-linux <link-to-mrpack-file>
 ```